 What Are My Investment Options?

 All age-based portfolios follow this general trend.
 However, you can choose from three different tracks based on your risk profile: conservative, moderate and growth.
 Each one sticks to its risk aim.
 For example, the conservative option will invest in no stock funds by the time your beneficiary reaches age 17.
-However, its growth track counterpart would still devote 24% of its asset allocation to stock funds.
+However, the growth option would still devote 24% of its asset allocation to stock funds.

 But if you have a general understanding of the type of asset mix you want to invest in, you may be interested in the plan’s individual portfolios.
 The asset mix of these portfolios is meant to stay constant over time.
 Each invests in different funds based on a specific risk level.